andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-03-predicting-customer-loyalty.md

 ```

-The resulting *adjusted* r-squared score from this is **0.754** which as expected, is slightly lower than the score we got for r-squared on it's own.
+The resulting *adjusted* r-squared score from this is **0.754** which as expected, is slightly lower than the score we got for r-squared on its own.

 <br>
 ### Model Summary Statistics <a name="linreg-model-summary"></a>